Fear of Public Speaking? 6 Subconscious Shifts That Actually Work

 Why it works:

 Your brain learns through imitation, especially when you physically embody what you observe.
 Watching confident speakers and mirroring their posture, pacing, and energy builds a subconscious “library” of presence and self-assurance.
-This is known as embodied learning, and it’s one of the fastest ways to reprogram your subconscious.
+This is known as embodied learning, and it is one of the fastest ways to reprogram your subconscious.

-This tip isn’t about pretending, but about rehearsing the version of you that’s already confident.
+This tip is not about pretending, but about rehearsing the version of you that is already confident.

 When you speak as if you are that person, your subconscious begins forming a new identity around it.
 And eventually, the old fear fades and the new, confident response becomes automatic.